StaafLab/PureBeta/README.md

 * Lung Adenocarcinoma (LUAD)
 * Lung Squamous Cell Carcinoma (LUSC)

+Due to size limitations this files do not include all the parameters needed to run the bootstrapping based purity estimation.
+Those files ara available in [FigShare](XXXX).

 Additionally, it also includes small example data sets (purities and original beta values of a reference set with less samples, and original betas from a larger cohort) obtained from the 5000 most variable CpGs of the TCGA BRCA data set to test the execution of the package's functions.